Table of contents

 The five pieces of equipment are:

-- Amban Rifle (Green): Press the action button to add-a-ball to any multiball mode, Razor Crest or otherwise.
+• Amban Rifle (Green): Press the action button to add-a-ball to any multiball mode, Razor Crest or otherwise.
+The action button only lights green once the initial ball save timer has run out.

-- Whistling Birds (Yellow): Press the action button to instantly collect all flashing shots during a mission.
-This also collects lit jackpots during multiball modes and will score all lit Child Mystery awards after shooting a lit orbit.
+• Whistling Birds (Yellow): Press the action button to instantly collect all flashing shots during a mission.
+This also collects lit jackpots during multiball modes and is affected by the Flamethrower multiplier.

 Foundry & Beskar